-- Shovel: Having a shovel on hand can assist you stir the embers in your fire pit if you decide to douse it in water or douse it in sand or dry soil to put out the fire.H
+- Shovel: Having a shovel on hand can assist you in stirring the embers in your fire pit if you decide to douse it in water or douse it in sand or dry soil to put out the fire.H

 Make a special kit for your fire pit and store all of these materials together.
-So you won’t have to waste time looking for them afterwards.
+So you won’t have to waste time looking for them afterward.

 Even if a fire isn’t smoldering, you should always check to make sure it’s completely out before leaving.

 Many people may be surprised to learn that the best way to tell if a fire is completely out is to feel and touch the embers.
 If they’re too hot to handle, they’re too hot to let go of completely, either.